KozAAAAA/tire_temperature_sensor/README.md

 # Tire Temperature Sensor v2.0

-**TTS** (Tire Temperature Sensor) is a PCB designed to measure the temperature quickly, at a distance, and without the need to touch the wheels.
+**TTS** (Tire Temperature Sensor) is a PCB designed to measure temperature quickly, at a distance, and without the need to touch the wheels.
 The 4x16 pixel IR camera is used to obtain the data.
 It communicates with the STM microprocessor via the I2C protocol.
 Data is then averaged out to a 1x8 array of unsigned ints and sent with the CAN Transceiver to the car’s CAN network.
 This array can be then read off of the telemetry system implemented in the PM-08 racing car.

 <p align="center">
   <img src="/readme/3.jpg" alt="Sublime's custom image"/>